dive0/github-tutorial/README.md

 11. Go back to the GitHub tab
 12. Paste the SSH Key in the _Key_ section
 13. Click _Add SSH key_
-14. Go to your **IDE** in cloud9
+14. Go to your **IDE** (Integrated Development Environment)in cloud9
-15. Type `ssh -T git@github.com` in your **terminal**
+15. Type `ssh -T git@github.com` (This make your terminal knwo that it is connected to GitHub) in your **terminal**
-16. It should say something like `Hi <your username>!
-You've successfully authenticated, but GitHub does not provide shell access._`
+16. It should say something like "Hi <your username>!
+You've successfully authenticated, but GitHub does not provide shell access._"
-17. You finish connecting cloud9 to your private git repository
+17. You finish connecting cloud9 to your private git repository!

 ---
 ## Repository Setup
-A respository is
+A respository is the place where you store codes.
+You can take the code and bring the code down to your local remote or computer.

+1. Go to your **terminal**
+2. Make your your are in **workspace**, if not, `cd ~/workspace` (This will bring you to workspace)
+3. Make a new directory/folder using `mkdir` and give the folder a name
+4. Move into the folder with `cd` and the folder name
+5. Use `git init` to initialize the folder to make it able to work as git.
+6. Create a new file with `touch README.md` (This will create a file called README.md)
+7. Use `c9 README.md` to open the README file in your _cloud9 terminal_
+8. Add some texts in the file
+9. Save your changes
+10. In the terminal, use`git add .` to add all the new changes in the staging area
+11. `git status` to check what changes have been staged and what haven't
+12. Commit/snapshot the new changes using `git commit -m "your message"` (when committing, you need to add a message to tell you and/or others what that commit does.
+The message have to be in the present tense.
+Example: "Create a readme file")
+13. We will need a remote repo to push the commit into
+14. Go to [GitHub](https://github.com/) and login if not already
+15. Click on the _plus icon_ on the top right and select _New repository_
+16. Type in the **exact same name for your directory/folder** as the _Repository name_
+17. Click _Create repository_ on the bottom
+18. Verify your email if asked
+19. In quick setup, make sure SSH is selected
+20. Copy and paste each line of code under "...or psuh an existing repository from the command line" one at a time into your _c9 terminal_.
+This first line should be `git remote add origin URL` (The URL is the link to the repository that you just made).
+This line of code will create a bridge/path connecting your local remote to the repository.
+The second line should be `git push -u origin master`.
+This will tell the computer to remember where to push to, so we don't have to keep including the URL everytime we push.
+We just have to put this line of code once and next time we can just type `git push`.
+* To check the location of your remote use `git remote -v`
+* To remove your remote use `git remote rm origin`
+21. You finished setting up your own repository!

 ---